J o h n R. C a m p b e l l

-Intimate Distance: Poems is a rich and nuanced immersion in the landscapes of the American West.
+Intimate Distance is a rich and nuanced immersion in the landscapes of the American West.
 It’s also an exploration and deep critique of cultural constructions of nature, estrangement, maleness, and loss.
 Gregory Orr has written: “With a deft intensity and an unerring ear, John R. Campbell probes at the mystery of things, insisting that the density of experience yield secrets that will sustain us.”

 Mountains Drawn By Memory, a novella, describes the last two years in the life of Robere Merleau, a California figurative and landscape painter.
 After a prologue set in the Himalaya, the story takes place in California and Wyoming, as Robere searches for connection with loved ones, his past, and the land.
 Robere meets Lorenza, a strong and enigmatic woman who matches his intensity, and he renews his relationship with his estranged daughter, Claire.
 Throughout, the consciousness of an artist unfolds, revealing the intricacies of landscape and loss.